warnes/getspecstory/README.md

 ## Getting Started

-You can install the extension from Visual Studio Code Marketplace here (or directly through your IDE)

-Read our docs here.
+1️⃣ Install it from [VS Code Marketplace here](https://marketplace.visualstudio.com/items?itemName=SpecStory.specstory-vscode), or from the Extensions side bar in Cursor / VS Code by searching for SpecStory.

+2️⃣ Take a quick spin through our docs: [docs.spectstory.com](docs.spectstory.com).

+3️⃣ Love the extension?
+Help others discover their AI assistant's memory upgrade by dropping a quick [review](https://marketplace.visualstudio.com/items?itemName=SpecStory.specstory-vscode&ssr=false#review-details)! 🧠

 ## Filing issues

+> [!NOTE]
+The extension is in rapid, active development.

 We are actively monitoring this repo.
 Please use it to file bugs and feature enhancements.
+We'd love to hear from you!